Media-Smart/vedastr/README.md

 AVERAGE : Average accuracy over all test datasets\
 TPS : [Spatial transformer network](https://arxiv.org/abs/1603.03915)\
-CASE SENSITIVE : if true, the output results are case sensitive and the result characters are contained in
+CASE SENSITIVE : If true, the output results are case sensitive and the result characters are contained in
 ``` 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ!"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~ ```
 .
 If false, the output results are not case sensitive and the result characters contained in,
 ``` 0123456789abcdefghijklmnopqrstuvwxyz```\